-At the top of the page, there's a comprehensive, at-a-glance overview of how users are interacting with your event:
+At the top of the page, there's an at-a-glance overview of how users are interacting with your event:

 All Engagement - The total number of actions across all users, including clicks, views, messages, and posts.
 The higher this number, the more user engagement within your event.

 User Contributions - The total number of social shares, likes, comments, posts, messages, questions asked, and polls answered.
 This helps you gauge the interactivity of your event.